+IN 1990, OKLAHOMANS VOTED TO APPROVE TERM LIMITS FOR LEGISLATORS.
+REPRESENTATIVES AND SENATORS CANNOT SERVE MORE THAN 12 YEARS IN THE HOUSE AND SENATE COMBINED.
+IN 2018, 13 REPRESENTATIVES AND 6 SENATORS FINISHED THEIR 12 YEARS OR WERE "TERM LIMITED".
 The Oklahoma Legislature is made up of two bodies, or chambers: the House of Representatives and the Senate.
 Representatives and Senators run and are elected in areas called districts, which are drawn up every 10 years on completion of the federal Census.
 Your legislator is determined by the address where you are registered to vote.

 These elected people in the legislature are responsible for drafting, debating, and passing the laws of our state, which are then either approved or vetoed by our Governor.
-Our current governor is Mary Fallin, who will be terming out in 2018.
+Our current governor is Kevin Stitt.
 The legislature is also responsible for approving members of the Governor's cabinet, providing oversight to state agencies, and balancing the state budget.
+However, Governor Stitt has made it clear he wishes to change some of this power dynamic.
 With all that responsibility, you can see why it is vitally important that our legislators know and understand our communities as they do their work.

 THE HOUSE OF REPRESENTATIVES is made up of members of 101 districts.
-Currently, there are 100 active members of the House of Representatives with one district holding a special election in 2018.
-There are 72 Republicans and 28 Democrats.
+There are 76 Republicans and 25 Democrats.
 Representatives are elected to two-year terms, and all Representatives are up for election every two years.
 The House of Representatives is led by the Speaker of the House and Speaker Pro Tempore.
-In 2018, these positions are held by Speaker Charles McCall (R-Atoka) and Speaker Pro Tempore Harold Wright (R-Weatherford).
+In 2019, these positions are held by Speaker Charles McCall (R-Atoka) and Speaker Pro Tempore Harold Wright (R-Weatherford).